-- 11. Class 5 proceedings are to be commenced in accordance with the Interim Protocol for Commencing Class 5 proceedings.
-An electronic copy of the Protocol can be accessed here. - 12.
-Class 6 and 7 criminal appeals are to be commenced by filing the relevant summons commencing the appeal by posting or delivering it to the Court Registry. - 13.
-Parties to Class 5, 6 and 7 criminal proceedings and appeals can seek directions and access orders for subpoenas and notices to produce by email to the Court using the lecourt@justice.nsw.gov.au email address, sending a copy of their email to the Court to the other party in the proceeding at the same time.
+- 11. Class 5 proceedings are to be commenced in accordance with the amended Practice Note Class 5 Proceedings dated 10 December 2020.
+The Interim Protocol for Commencing Class 5 proceedings is revoked. - 12.
+Class 6 and 7 criminal appeals are to be commenced by filing the relevant summons commencing the appeal either by delivering it to the Court Registry or via email to LEC\criminalfilings@justice.nsw.gov.au. - 13.
+Parties to Class 5, 6 and 7 criminal proceedings and appeals can seek directions and access orders for subpoenas and notices to produce by email to the Court using the LEC criminalfilings@justice.nsw.gov.au email address, sending a copy of their email to the Court to the other party in the proceeding at the same time.
 A party may likewise email the Court with their response to the applying party's application to the Court, but should do so within 24 hours of receiving the applying party's email.